-Droughts and water scarcity pose a significant risk to societies, economies and ecosystems worldwide.
+Droughts and water scarcity jointly pose a substantial threat to the environment, agriculture, infrastructure, society and culture in the UK.
 In 2012 the UK experienced the driest spring in over a century, following two dry winters.
 A full drought could have led to potential losses of £1.5 billion.

 Yet despite this severe economic impact, our scientific understanding of the complex drivers causing drought occurrence, duration and intensity, and our ability to characterise and predict minimise their impacts, is often inadequate.

 Following the 2011-2012 UK drought experience, the MaRIUS project has received NERC funding to explore how best to manage future droughts.
 This project – Managing the Risks, Impacts and Uncertainties of drought and water Scarcity (MaRIUS) will introduce a risk-based approach to drought and water scarcity in order to inform management decisions and prepare households.

 In MaRIUS we have developed new methodologies, datasets and and models for the analysis of drought and water scarcity impacts on river flow, water quality, ecology, farming, the economy, and how these combine to affect people.